 * If this request for approval covers more than one form, provide separate hour burden estimates for each form and aggregate the hour burdens.

 SIWRO estimates the number of respondents across five case studies is 60 (or 12 per case study), with a response frequency of 1, for a total of 60 estimated responses.
 The annual reporting per response time is based on consultation with three tribal and non-tribal potential respondents.
-The average time per non-tribal respondent is 2.05 hours.
+One of these respondents had ready access to the data requested, and suggested the response would require approximately 10 minutes.
+Each of the other two respondents indicated that organizing and transferring the data would require three hours.
+These three responses were assumed to be a representative mix, such that the average response time for a non-tribal respondent was estimated at 2.05 hours.
 SIWRO anticipates average tribal response time will be five times greater than the average non-tribal response time due to higher informational needs from the tribes.
 Per Table 2, the total annual burden to respond to this effort is 164 hours for five case studies.

 * Provide estimates of annualized cost to respondents for the hour burdens for collections of information, identifying and using appropriate wage rate categories.
 The cost of contracting out or paying outside parties for information collection activities should not be included here.